-Goldman Sachs Group Inc. (GS) accused ACA Financial Guaranty Corp.
-(MANF) of withholding thousands of audio recordings the investment bank wants in its fight against a lawsuit over a collateralized debt obligation called Abacus.
+Goldman Sachs Group Inc. (GS:US) accused ACA Financial Guaranty Corp.
+(MANF:US) of withholding thousands of audio recordings the investment bank wants in its fight against a lawsuit over a collateralized debt obligation called Abacus.

 Goldman Sachs asked a New York state judge in court papers Jan.
 11 to order bond insurer ACA to produce the recordings, pointing to one phone call that it says “utterly eviscerates” ACA’s claims.